 Michigan Central Station

-An iconic train station that is also known as Michigan Central Depot or MCS, this was the tallest of all rail stations when constructed in 1913.
+An iconic train station was known as Michigan Central Depot, or MCS, was the tallest of all rail stations when constructed in 1913.
 This station was once a showpiece.
 Over the top marble floors, bronze chandeliers, and Corinthian columns galore.
 A masterpiece worth comparison to Central Station in New York because of the size and theatrical style.

 You may recognize this station.
 This Detroit building might be one of the most well known.
 It was featured in many films, and Eminem has shot Eminem shot music videos here as well.
 As rail travel begin to decline, this station ultimately closed in 1998.